svancaj/MAPF-encodings/README.md

 - At(a,v,t) variables only describing location *v* of agent *a* in timestep *t*
 - Pass(a,v,u,t) variables with At variables describing movement of agent *a* over edge *(v,u)* at timestep *t*
 - Shift(v,u,t) variables with At variables describing movement over edge *(v,u)* at timestep *t*

+### Graph propagators
+- Monosat-Pass creates a TEG for each agent.
+Makes use of At and Pass varaibles.
+- Monosat-Shift creates a single TEG shared among all agents.
+Makes use of only Shift variables.

 ### Motion
 - Parallel motion allows two agents to move in close proximity (also called following conflict or 0-robust solution).